adelriosantiago/adelriosantiago-blog/my-swot/eng.md

 Description of each item:

 - _1_: I've always said that _"discipline is my second name"_.
 Whenever I start something I _usually_ finish it.
-This is the case of [my Duolingo streak](http://adelriosantiago.com/gitblog/spa/100-duolingo) which started as a 10 day streak that I couldn't stop.
+This is the case of [my Duolingo streak](http://adelriosantiago.com/gitblog/spa/100-duolingo) which started as a 100 day streak that I couldn't stop.
 As I write this my duolingo streak is of 2320 days.
-I truly believe that habits are the single most important tool every person has.
+I believe habits are the single most important tool every person has to build his/her future.
 - _1_: This is a degree that may be useful to advance my carrer in the area of IT.
 - _6_: I am not afraid to mention it: I am quite unpuctual.
 And I need to work on this.
-I have written about this in other articles, I would miss almost every single train while living in Switzerland.
-I think I never realized how differently I perceived time until until I lived in the CH.
+[I wrote about this before](http://adelriosantiago.com/gitblog/eng/amazing-switzerland).
+While working in Switzerland I would miss almost every single train.
+I never realized how different I perceived time until until I lived by the swiss watch.
 - _11_: I have been investing a lot of time an effort in learning AI and ML.
-Most recently by getting ML certified by HarvardX.
-It seems that the actual benefits of AI and ML have been finally taking-off in recent years.
+With the most recent step, by getting [ML certified by HarvardX]().
+- _5566_: ...
-- _234_: I am fully vaccinated (twice Pfizer shot) but recent mutations have shown COVID to be a threat even to those already vaccinated.
-Nobody is expempt to randomly dying of COVID.
+- _234_: I am fully vaccinated (twice with a Pfizer shot).
+Nevertheless recent mutations have shown COVID to be a threat even to those already vaccinated.
+Nobody is expempt to randomly dying of COVID. _Unsettling and comical sidenote: [WHO runs out of COVID names, announces new naming system.](https://www.bbc.com/news/world-57308592)_

+- ...

 Further reading/actions: